R5000: Description

 The R5000 had an integrated L2 cache controller that supported capacities of 512 KB, 1 MB and 2 MB.
 The L2 cache shares the SysAD bus with the external interface.
 The cache was built with custom synchronous SRAMs (SSRAMs).
 The microprocessor uses the SysAD bus that is also used by several other MIPS microprocessors.
 The bus is multiplexed (address and data share the same set of wires) and can operate at clock frequencies up to 100 MHz.
 The initial R5000 did not support multiprocessing, but the package reserved eight pins for the future addition of this feature.

 QED was a fabless company and did not fabricate their own designs.
 The R5000 was fabricated by IDT, NEC and NKK.
 All three companies fabricated the R5000 in a 0.35 μm complementary metal–oxide–semiconductor (CMOS) process, but with different process features.
 IDT fabricated the R5000 in a process with two levels of polysilicon and three levels of aluminium interconnect.
 The two levels of polysilicon enabled IDT to use a four-transistor SRAM cell, resulting in a transistor count of 3.6 million and a die that measured 8.7 mm by 9.7 mm (84.39 mm2).
 NEC and NKK fabricated the R5000 in a process with one level of polysilicon and three levels of aluminium interconnect.
 Without an extra level of polysilicon, both companies had to use a six-transistor SRAM cell, resulting in a transistor count of 5.0 million and a larger die with an area of around 87 mm2.
 Die sizes in the range of 80 to 90 mm2 were claimed by MTI.
 0.8 million of the transistors in both versions were for logic, and the remainder contained in the caches.
-It was packaged in a 272-ball plastic ball grid array (BGA) or 272-pin plastic pin grid array (PGA).
+It was packaged in a 272-ball plastic ball grid array (BGA) or 223-pin ceramic pin grid array (PGA).
 It was not pin-compatible with any previous MIPS microprocessor.